Article by: Brian Halsey ‡ Edited by: Leanne Ridgeway

 Book: Keith Buckley (of Every Time I Die) – ‘Watch‘

 It’s hard to get an honest review of anything produced by a polarizing celebrity.
 As previously demonstrated by ancient fuckboi poet Decius, who was killed by a mob of angry Romans just for bearing the same name as the jackwagon who conspired to stab Julius Caesar; the crowd is fickle.
-Fans will exacerbate the undeserved flames of achievement just as swiftly as haters will piss them out for no good reason other than their own self disappointment.
+Fans will exacerbate the undeserved flames of achievement just as swiftly as haters will piss them out for no good reason other than their own self-disappointment.

-Keith Buckley’s first novel, SCALE, quickly showcased the talent and wit he had as lyricist for ETID.
-As the story progressed, the book turned into what appeared to be a self glorifying (abstract), semi-autobiography.
+Keith Buckley’s first novel, SCALE, quickly showcased the talent and wit he had as a lyricist for ETID.
+As the story progressed, the book turned into what appeared to be a self-glorifying (abstract), semi-autobiography.
 There was a clear mastery of syntax and diction.
 The guy is a friggin’ wordsmith, but the characters didn’t necessarily resonate with me.
 The book was well written, but I wasn’t rooting for anyone.
 I read it more out of respect than enjoyment and, at the end of the day, I’d still give it a commendable 7.8 / 10.
 (Yeah, I’m douchily breaking it down that precisely.
 It’s literature, bro).

 I was gifted a copy of WATCH and read it in two sittings.
-I initially had it around a 8.9 / 10, but after further review it’s more like a 9.8.
+I initially had it around an 8.9 / 10, but after further review, it’s more like a 9.8.
 The storyline is as intense as it is fast-moving.
 Moments of pure literary genius exist juxtapose passages where you’re decayin’ with the boys.
-What sets this apart from not only Buckley’s previous book, but most other modern authors, is his unwavering confidence to dive into the abyss of weirdness and not give a shit if you can punch your way out.
+What sets this apart from not only Buckley’s previous book but most other modern authors, is his unwavering confidence to dive into the abyss of weirdness and not give a shit if you can punch your way out.
 There were a lot of moments where I questioned what the hell was going on, but I was always grounded to reality and reeled back in by something familiar enough to identify.

 Though most of the characters were crappy people, I still found myself emotionally bound to their fate.
 The loaded symbolism and heavily metaphoric wordplay had me re-reading certain chunks, especially toward the end, but it was always in an enjoyable way.
 I felt more like a detective sifting through the miasma rather than an asshole who was out of his intellectual depth.

-At the core this is a very serious novel, but there is enough raunchy degradation to keep it darkly humorous.
+At the core, this is a very serious novel, but there is enough raunchy degradation to keep it darkly humorous.
 However, the hidden gem is in the eye of the beholder.
-It’s the type of book that concludes in maddeningly debatable fashion and is bred to be argued about with cheap beer and loud opinionated voices.
+It’s the type of book that concludes in a maddeningly debatable fashion and is bred to be argued about with cheap beer and loud opinionated voices.